usrbinnc/netcat-cpi-kernel-module/README.md

 * @NicolasCARPi says it works on Arch 64-bit / kernel 3.14.1-1-ARCH. @diogoff shows you [how to do it](https://github.com/usrbinnc/netcat-cpi-kernel-module/wiki/Arch-Linux-how-to)
 * Intrepid explorer @jfilip [feels good about his 64-bit Fedora 20 install](https://gist.github.com/jfilip/408ee178a4379bf06c45)
+* @silviuvulcan Reports that we're up and running on slackware64-current

 First, install some dependencies: